oodebe/oodebe/README.md

 * We can define our own config variable and use them in program. e.g. "newconfig": "value" can be use in program by config.newconfig it will give "value".

+## Functions
+### processquery
+   Input : query , request ,responsehttp
+   query : input parameter by GET or POST request : http.server request parameter of callback
+   responsehttp: http.server response parameter of callback

+### login

+   Input : query , request ,responsehttp
+   query : input parameter by GET or POST request : http.server request parameter of callback
+   responsehttp: http.server response parameter of callback

+### logout

+   Input : query , request ,responsehttp
+   query : input parameter by GET or POST request : http.server request parameter of callback
+   responsehttp: http.server response parameter of callback

+### writeLog
+   Input : file, string, flag, mode, skipDate file : Name of the file string : content of file flag : e.g. 'a' for apped mode mode : e.g. 755 skipDate : Date which is to skip
+### delFromSolr

+   Input : id, query, callback
+   id : document id to be deleted query : input parametere callback : function to call
+### addToSolr
+   Input : doc,commit,callback
+   doc :  new document to add
+   commit : true /false
+### loadScript
+   load a file and return it's contents as an object Input : request, callback request :input parameter by GET or POST
+### execScript
+  Input : request, callback
+  request :input parameter by GET or POST
+### parseInputParamters
+ parse the input parameter (string) by \n and first occurence of = Output : json
+ Input : dataparaminput (input parameter request.paraminput)

+### saveScript
+  Input : request, callback
+  request :input parameter by GET or POST

+### savefile
+  Input : request, callback
+  request :input parameter by GET or POST

+### jsoncurl

+   Input : burl, bdata, callback
+   burl : url of the curl
+   bdata : data to send with curl request

+### deleteScript

+  Input : query, callback
+  query : input parameter by GET or POST

+### getScripts
+   Input : file,results,callback
+   file : directory name in which all files are to be traversed. results : array in which result of the files will be stored.

+### fileprocess
+   Input : request, responsehttp
+   Output :  return the file with http respnse .

+### sortScripts
+   Input : query, callback
+   query : input parameter by GET or POST
+### newuser
+   Input : user, callback
+   user : data of user in json which we want to store.

+### authuser
+    Input : request, user, callback
+    request : http request
+    user : input parameter by GET or POST

 ## Running Sample Scripts